Laravel-OC/june-presentation/slides/00_intro/03_justin.md

 Justin Page
 -----------
 - PHP Developer for over 2 years -respect the Double Claw
-- Obsessed with Vim and Linux
+- Obsessed with Mechanical Keyboards
 - KLVTZ: Kangaroo League on a Vendetta for Terrifying Zebras?